 CNA has been conducting an extensive education campaign about retirement choice since 2002.
 Each year, in addition to this paper, we provide CDs with a retirement choice calculator to Marines attending the General Officer Symposium, the Executive Offsite, the Commander's Course, the Sergeant Major of the Marine Corps' Symposium, and various senior enlisted symposiums and conferences.
-The retirement choice calculator also is available on CNA's website (www.cna.org and search for retirement choice).
+The retirement choice calculator also is available on CNA's website.
+(Go to www.cna.org and search for retirement choice.)

-In an attempt to further educate, the Marine Corps has issued MARADMINs annually since 2007, which reinforce the Commander's responsibility to:
+Since 2007, in an attempt to further educate, the Marine Corps has issued MARADMINs annually that reinforce the Commander's responsibility to

-- Ensure that all affected Marines receive appropriate counseling about this choice - Certify that Marines electing REDUX/bonus are recommended and qualified to continue to 20 years of service - Verify that a CO, XO, or sergeant major witness the election in block 13 of the DD form 2839.16 a.
-Through September 2010.
+- ensure that all affected Marines receive appropriate counseling about this choice; - certify that Marines electing REDUX/bonus are recommended and qualified to continue to 20 years of service; and - verify that a CO, XO, or sergeant major witness the election in block 13 of the DD form 2839.
+15

-^{16.} The latest one to date is MARADMIN 372-10.
+15. The latest one to date is MARADMIN 427-11.

 We believe that these efforts, combined with those of the manpower management, separations, and retirement branch (MMSR) have been important in ensuring that Marines understand this choice and make decisions that reflect that understanding.
-We attribute the continuing decline in the REDUX/bonus take rate to CNA's education campaign.
+We attribute the continuing decline in the REDUX/bonus take-rate to CNA's education campaign.
 The sharp drop between 2007 and 2008 (from 27 percent to 21 percent) can be attributed to the first MARADMIN in 2007 that energized Marine Corps leaders.